bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

     TAB: menu-complete
     ```

-- The *Shift-TAB* key cycles backward through the completion choice.
+- The *Shift-TAB* key cycles backward through the completion choices.
 This is
-    useful if you pressed *TAB* too many times an overshot the desired choice.
+    useful if you pressed *TAB* too many times and overshot the desired choice.
     Like *TAB*, press an arrow key, such as right-arrow, to choose a selection.

     ```sh
     "\e[Z": menu-complete-backward
     ```

-- The first press of the completion key, *TAB*, should display a list of
+- The first press of the completion key, *TAB*, will display a list of choices
-    choices that match the given prefix, whilst the next press of the
+    that match the given prefix, whilst the next press of the completion key
-    completion key will start cycling through the available choices.
+    will start cycling through the available choices.

     ```sh
     set menu-complete-display-prefix on